nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 addSupplyOrder n/John Doe p/98765432 o/1 2 3
 ```
 ![Add Supply Order.png](images%2FAdd%20Supply%20Order.png)

-The Add Supply Order Command enables bakery owners to add a new order from a supplier by specifying the supplier's name,
-phone number, and a list of product IDs from the ingredient catalogue, identifying which items are included in the order.

 For example, typing **addSupplyOrder n/John Doe p/98765432 o/1 2 3** creates a supply order for a supplier named
 "John Doe" with phone number "98765432," ordering products with IDs "1," "2," and "3" from the ingredient catalogue.